-Lincur in solving its problem.
+Every problem has its own set of penalties, and the team must be aware of the penalties it could incur in solving its problem.
 The most common penalties are explained below.
 In most cases, omission of scored problem requirements carries no penalty except loss of score.
 No one is allowed to change the value of a penalty category or create penalties that are not listed in the problem or below.